hybridgroup/mechanoid-examples/filestore/README.md

 # Filestore

-Command line interface to load/run WASM modules using the onboard Flash storage.
+Application that has a Command line interface to save/load/run WASM modules using the onboard Flash storage.

+## How to run

 ```
 tinygo flash -size short -target pybadge ./filestore